Braxton Garrett: Professional career

+Miami Marlins

 Garrett was considered one of the top prospects for the 2016 Major League Baseball draft.
 He was selected seventh overall in the draft by the Miami Marlins.
 He agreed to sign with the Marlins for a $4,145,900 signing bonus.
 He made his professional debut in 2017 with the Greensboro Grasshoppers of the Single-A South Atlantic League, where he posted a 1–0 record with a 2.93 ERA in four starts before he underwent Tommy John surgery in June, ending his season.

 MLB.com ranked Garrett as Miami's fifth best prospect going into the 2018 season.
 However, he also missed all of that season, as he was recovering from the surgery he had undergone the previous year.
 Garrett returned in 2019, beginning the year with the Jupiter Hammerheads of the High-A Florida State League, and also pitched in one game for the Jacksonville Jumbo Shrimp of the Double-A Southern League.
 Over 21 starts between the two clubs, he went 6–7 with a 3.54 ERA.

 On September 13, 2020, the Marlins selected Garrett's contract and he made his major league debut that day in the second game of a doubleheader.
 In two starts in his rookie campaign, he surrendered six runs (five earned) on eight hits and five walks with eight strikeouts in 7 2/3 innings.

 For the 2021 season, Garrett spent the majority of the season with Triple-A Jacksonville, making 17 starts and logging a 5–4 record and 3.89 ERA with 86 strikeouts in 85 2/3 innings.
 In eight contests (seven starts) for the Marlins, he recorded a 5.03 ERA with 32 strikeouts in 34 innings pitched.
 In 2022, Garrett spent time up and down between Miami and Triple-A Jacksonville.
 In 17 turns out of Miami's rotation, Garrett registered a 3–7 record and 3.58 ERA with 90 strikeouts in 88 innings pitched.